Functional Approximation Methods for Differentially Private Distribution Estimation: Polynomial Projection

-The first and third inequalities are due to the triangle inequality, the second inequality is based on Theorem~\ref{projection}, and the final inequality follows from $\|f\|_2 \leq \sqrt{2} \|f\|_{\infty}$.
-By leveraging the triangle inequality and the fact that $\check{F}$ is the optimal approximation of the true distribution, we avoid directly computing the difference between $\check{F}$ and $\hat{F}$.
-Using the boundedness of the Legendere polynomials, we obtain the following bound for $\|\hat{F}-\tilde{F}\|_{\infty}$ (see Section C in Appendix):
+The first and third inequalities follow from the triangle inequality, the second inequality follows from Theorem~\ref{theorem:projection}, and the last inequality uses the bound $\|f\|_2 \leq \sqrt{2} \|f\|_{\infty}$.
+By leveraging the triangle inequality and the fact that $\hat{F}$ is the optimal approximation of the true distribution, we avoid directly computing the difference between $\hat{F}$ and $\hat{F}_n$.
+The bound for $\|\hat{F}_n-\tilde{F}_n\|_{\infty}$ is (see Lemma~\ref{lemma:privacy_error_bound} in Appendix~\ref{appendix:proofs})

-By combining~\eqref{bound1} and~\eqref{bound2}, we obtain the following result:
+By combining~\eqref{eq:4} and~\eqref{eq:5}, we obtain the following result:

-The inequality in the last step is due to the DKW inequality~\cite{dvoretzky1956asymptotic} and an upper bound for the the maxima of subgaussian random variables~\cite{wainwright2019high}. \end{proof}
+The inequality in the last step is due to the \ac{dkw} inequality~\cite{dvoretzky1956asymptotic} and an upper bound for the the maxima of subgaussian random variables~\cite{wainwright2019high}. \end{proof}

+\begin{remark} The magnitude of the approximation term $\alpha$ and its decay with the polynomial degree $m$ depend on the regularity of the underlying CDF.
+Specifically, approximation results for orthogonal polynomial projections show that, if $F$ belongs to the Sobolev space $H^r([-1,1])$ for some $r > 0$, then $\alpha \leq C_r (m+1)^{-r} \|F\|_{H^r([-1,1])}$, where $C_r > 0$ is independent of $m$~\cite{canuto1982approximation, verfurth1999note}.
+In particular, $F \in H^1([-1,1])$ whenever the distribution admits a square-integrable density on $[-1,1]$.
+More generally, if the density $f = F'$ has higher Sobolev regularity, then the CDF $F$ inherits correspondingly higher regularity, leading to a faster decay of the approximation error with $m$.
+Thus, smoother distributions can be approximated accurately with lower-degree polynomial spaces. \end{remark}

-\begin{remark} Equation \eqref{bound} indicates that the difference between the DP eCDF and the true CDF is governed by two bounds.
-The first term in~\eqref{bound} represents the distance between the true CDF and the eCDF, while the second term represents the distance between the approximation of the eCDF and its noisy counterpart.
-As the number of data points $N$ increases, the first term decreases due to the convergence of the eCDF to the true CDF.
-The second term also decreases because the noise required diminishes as the sensitivity $\Delta$ decreases.
-A larger number of polynomials $K$ does not necessarily lead to a better result.
-While a higher $K$ may improves the approximation of the eCDF, it also increases the noise due to a higher sensitivity.
-Based on experimental results, $K=5,6$ or $7$ is recommended. \end{remark}
+\begin{remark} Equation~\eqref{eq:bound} indicates that the difference between the \ac{dp} \ac{ecdf} and the true \ac{cdf} is governed by two bounds.
+The first term in~\eqref{eq:bound} represents the distance between the true \ac{cdf} and the \ac{ecdf}, while the second term represents the distance between the approximation of the \ac{ecdf} and its noisy counterpart.
+As the number of data points $n$ increases, the first term decreases due to the convergence of the \ac{ecdf} to the true \ac{cdf}.
+The second term also decreases because the noise required diminishes as the sensitivity $\Delta_2$ decreases.
+A larger number of polynomials $m$ does not necessarily lead to a better result.
+While a higher $m$ may improves the approximation of the \ac{ecdf}, it also increases the noise due to a higher sensitivity. \end{remark}